UKCloud/documentation/articles/azure/azs-faq.md

 ### How can I pay for the services?

-UKCloud will issue invoices as follows:

-- At point of order for upfront fees and service options

-- Annually in advance for pre-payment fees

-- Monthly in arrears for monthly fees

-Payment can be made by direct bank transfer (BACS/CHAPS).
+Payment for UKCloud services can be made by direct bank transfer (BACS/CHAPS).
+You can find bank details for payment on your invoice.

+If you signed up with a credit or debit card, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.

 ### Are there any termination fees?